-If you already hold a Queensland liquor licence and want to change or extend your licence, you will need to apply for a permit or change to your liquor licence.
+If you already hold a Queensland liquor licence and want to change your licence or extend your approved trading hours, you will need to apply for a permit or change to your liquor licence.

 If you are a non-proprietary organisation wanting to serve alcohol temporarily or at a special event, you may need to apply for a permit.
 (Note: Under certain circumstances you may be exempt from this requirement).

-The following liquor permits and changes to liquor licenses are available under the Liquor Act 1992 and the Wine Industry Act 1994.
+The following liquor permits and changes to liquor licences are available under the Liquor Act 1992 and the Wine Industry Act 1994.

 Permanent change to a liquor licence

 Extended trading hours (ongoing)

 To permanently change your trading hours, apply for approved extended trading hours.

 Alterations and additions to licensed premises